biodunseyi/graphing-calculator/README.md

   <img src="Lab09Output3.png" width="48%">
 </div>

+>The auto grader will not check for correctness, this will be manually done.

 ## Optional
 - The grid and function do not need to respond to zooming for this lab.
 As an extra challenge, you can complete this task.
 - The GUI have the option to cut the domain and range (Default: -400, +400), where the function only gets drawn if it is within the domain and range.
 This is also optional.
 - As a final extra challenge, you can change the scale of the domain and range (Default: 1).
 For example, the domain can scale by 2 $(2, 4, 6....)$ and the range can scale by 0.5 $(0.5, 1, 1.5...)$.
 Different scaling would transform the function.

+## How to Submit

+### In session

+(Preferably)

+- Show your local and remote repositories to the TA to prove that you have finished this lab.

+### After lab hours

+(1 week to submit - before your next lab session)

+- Link to your GitHub repository on Canvas
+- Screenshots of the command line terminal
+- Screenshots of the UI
+- Add screenshots to `README.md`

+The TA can provide oral feedback if you do not receive full marks for any lab assignment, but it is most appropriate to ask the TA for this feedback in a timely fashion (i.e. ask now, not at the end of the term).